grip-on-software/monetdb-import/Database_structure.md

 -   **merge_request_review**: A vote given by a reviewer to a pull request in a GitHub or Team Foundation Server instance.
+Primary key is (repo_id, request_id, reviewer_id).
     -   **repo_id** - reference to repo.id: Repository for which the
         review was made.
     -   **request_id** - INT - reference to merge_request.request_id: